alexandersandberg/html5-elements-tester/README.md

 A test page containing most of the HTML5 elements that you'll ever need.
 Useful for testing CSS resets or CSS frameworks.

+Since v1.1.0 now also including the option to *preview popular CSS resets and CSS frameworks*, as well as easily including *your own custom CSS* by pasting a direct link to it.

+If your favorite reset or framework is missing, please open an issue about it, and I'll add it to the list!

 ## Usage
 ### Copy & Paste
 Copy elements directly from `index.html` into your own documents.